corbel-spatial/ouroboros/README.md

 {'good_egg_dataset': ['eggs_fc'], None: []}
 ```

-Please see the [Documentation](https://ouroboros-gis.readthedocs.io/en/latest/) or the [example notebooks](https://github.com/corbel-spatial/ouroboros/tree/main/docs/notebooks) for more usage examples.
+Please see the [User Guide](https://ouroboros-gis.readthedocs.io/en/latest/user_guide.html) for more usage examples.

 ## About